 The story of Never.25 begins in the apple orchards of Ohio, and continues here in the berry fields of Fife.

 Inspired as much by tales of old Ohian moonshiners, as by the podcasts and books about today’s renaissance micro-distillers, Kecia plunged herself headfirst into this new life.
-There is a theme of impulsiveness and serendipity and this will be the driving force behind the project in the future.
+There is a theme of impulsiveness and this will be the driving force behind the project in the future.

 The name Never.25...

-In ancient cultures around the world, the bluebird has always been a symbol of happiness and hope.
+The bluebird has always been a symbol of happiness and hope.
 The Bluebird features in the story of Never.25 and has special significance for Kecia.
 In her words...

 In 1989, I left my home in the U.S. to be with my now husband, Duncan.
 At the time, I was not sure if Duncan and I would marry and leaving meant I would have to quit my job, sell my few possessions, and take a gamble.
 A bit scary at 24 years old . . .